icey-zhang/DIAnet/README.md

 # DIAnet
-The code will be opened soon
+The code will be opened soon when the paper is accepted